tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 A user visiting the homepage would then request that file from the host being the Tigris bucket.

-If the file exists in the bucket it would be served by Tigris directly - so 🎉.
+If the file exists in the bucket Tigris would serve it directly - so 🎉.

 If not a `GetObject` would be made to the Elixir service requesting the file using that thumbor-formatted path.
-Given there's a few steps to handling those requests they're forwarded to a plug by the Phoenix router, which takes care of those steps one by one. `Plug.Builder` does a great job composing individual plugs per step to one module, which also implements the plug interface.
+Given there's a few steps to handling those requests the Phoenix router forwards them to a plug, which takes care of those steps one by one. `Plug.Builder` does a great job composing individual plugs per step to one module, which also implements the plug interface.

 The first step is a check that the path is a valid one, which has not been tampered with and if so stores the parsed data on the `conn.assigns`: